AGENDA, VIDEOS, & SLIDES

 Framework for Novel Compute (FRANC) (video)

-Dr. Young-Kai Chen, Program Manager, DARPA MTO - slides
+Dr. Young-Kai Chen, Program Manager, DARPA MTO -

 Dr. Naresh Shanbhag, Professor of Electrical Engineering, University of Illinois at Urbana-Champaign -